erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 ### Short Description

 An authorization framework that enables applications to obtain limited access to user accounts on HTTP services.
+Solves problems like third-party authentication, delegated access, and secure API authorization.
+Example: Allowing a photo printing app to access your Google Photos without sharing your password.
+Works by redirecting users to authorization servers, exchanging authorization codes for access tokens.

 **Key Characteristics:**
 - **Time Complexity**: Varies